Automattic/WP-Job-Manager/readme.txt

 If you wish to be notified of new postings on your site you can use a plugin such as [Post Status Notifier](http://wordpress.org/plugins/post-status-notifier-lite/).

 = What language files are available? =
-You can view (and contribute) translations via the [Transifex project here](https://www.transifex.com/projects/p/wp-job-manager/).
+You can view (and contribute) translations via the [translate.wordpress.org](https://translate.wordpress.org/projects/wp-plugins/wp-job-manager).

 == Screenshots ==